BarshaC/GroupProjectKotlinCodepath/README.md

 * Stream (main screen)
 * Progress and Streaks
-* Search particularly something (optional)
-* Settings
+* Profile

 **Flow Navigation** (Screen to Screen)

 - Register (if you have not)
   - Register for an account
-  - Fill the form so user can get cutomized feed
+  - Fill information on age, email, password
 - Login if registered
-  - If forgotten password/ change password and login
+  - Click "Sign Up" button if there is no account created.
 - Stream
   - Main Feed full of recommended workout examples and pictures
   - Click on the pictures and titles to get more details about them
-- Progress & Streaks
+- Streaks
-  - Get the idea of how much you are improving and how often you use app and work out
+  - Get the idea of how much you are improving and how often you use app and work out.
-  - User can login time and logout time to keep track of how long they are working out
+  - User can put in their satisfaction before and after their workouts to see progress.
-  - Click on the camera feature and save pictures for the record if interested
-- Settings
+- Profile
-  - Click on profile settings and change username, email or password
+  - Click on profile settings and change username, email or age
-  - Change preferences about the reccomendations

 ## Wireframes